-To run Eduction, you send a text file, or the raw text, to the Eduction engine (you can do this in several ways, see Eduction Architecture, below).
+To run Eduction, you send a text file, or the raw text, to the Eduction engine (you can do this in several ways, see Eduction Architecture, on the next page).
 You use the Eduction configuration to specify the grammars and entities that you want to match.
 Eduction identifies each instance of the requested entity, and returns an XML list of matches.